-Being a military veteran makes you an automatic member in one of the world’s oldest clubs.
-It is easy to share stories and recollections with other members of this special group of people and can help you gain acceptance, join clubs, find employment, and gain other benefits.
+Being a veteran makes you an automatic member in one of the world’s oldest clubs.
+It is easy to share stories and recollections with other members of this special group of people, and it can help you gain acceptance, join clubs, find employment and gain other benefits.
 Being a veteran is something no one can ever take away from you.

-The US has experienced a difficult economy over the last few years, including high levels of unemployment, rising costs, and the outsourcing of many jobs.
-If you are looking for employment, consider the military, which continues to offer jobs for those who are qualified medically and academically, and who do not have an extensive criminal record.
+If you are looking for employment, consider the military, which continues to offer jobs for those who are qualified medically and academically and who do not have an extensive criminal record.

-A new second lieutenant starts at over $36,000 a year plus full benefits, not including added monthly allowances of up to $3,000, depending on where he or she is stationed.
+A new second lieutenant starts at more than $39,000 a year plus full benefits, not including added monthly allowances.

-Enlistment and re-enlistment bonuses can be over $20,000.
-After serving only 3 years, some nuclear trained enlisted members in the Navy receive bonuses of $90,000 for re-enlisting.
+Enlistment and reenlistment bonuses can be more than $20,000.
 Student loans can be relieved by up to $65,000.
 The military is also one of the few places where you can get a full pension after serving 20 years or more.

-Military members are immediately eligible for full health care benefits for themselves and their immediate family members as soon as they enter the service, and if you stay through until retirement, you and your family can take these benefits with you when you leave the military.
-These health benefits extend to immediate family (e.g. spouses and children, and sometimes dependent parents).
-You may also be eligible for temporary military healthcare benefits after you leave the service.
+Military members are immediately eligible for full health care benefits for themselves and their immediate family members as soon as they enter the service.
+If you stay through until retirement, you and your family can take these benefits with you when you leave the military.
+These health benefits extend to immediate family (i.e., spouses and children and sometimes dependent parents).
+You may also be eligible for temporary military health care benefits after you leave the service.

 The military has installations all around the world and pays for you and your family to get there and back.
-Your off duty time is yours and you are free to travel and see the world.
-The military gives you 30 days of paid leave per year, not including weekends and federal holidays.
+Your off-duty time is yours, and you are free to travel.
+The military gives 30 days of paid leave per year, not including weekends and federal holidays.

-The military also has several resorts around the world, including the Hale Koa resort in Hawaii, Shades of Green at Disney World in Florida, and resorts in Japan, Germany, and South Korea.
-Most major military installations also have base lodging (military hotel), where you can stay on a space available basis for less than the cost of an off-base hotel.
+The military also has several resorts around the world, including the Hale Koa resort in Hawaii, Shades of Green at Disney World in Florida and resorts in Japan, Germany and South Korea.
+Most major military installations also have base lodging (military hotel), where you can stay in an available space for less than the cost of an off-base hotel.

-To top it off, you may be able to jump on a military hop and fly for free if there are available seats.
-A military hop is a scheduled military flight that may take on passengers on a space-avialable basis (also known as Space-A).
-These tickets are etiher free, or a very minimal charge (such as $5, or the tax charged at the airport).
-It’s an inexpensive way to see the world!
+You may be able to jump on a military hop and fly for free if there are available seats.
+A military hop is a scheduled military flight that may take on passengers on a space-available basis (also known as Space-A).
+These tickets are either free or at a minimal charge (such as $5 or the tax charged at the airport).

 Benefits After Leaving the Service

 Reasons to join the military extend beyond your initial time in the service.
-There are many veterans benefits that are available to prior military members for long after they leave active duty or reserve service.
+Many veterans benefits are available to prior military members for long after they leave active duty or Reserve service.

 The new GI Bill pays veterans who served at least 36 months a monthly living stipend and full tuition to pay for college after they leave the military.
 Depending on how long the service member commits, this Post-9/11 GI Bill can be transferred to spouses and children.